Alikhoshkholgh/DDOS-detection-ESPER-CEP-Engine/README.md

 + ## Setup:
-  + well you need to change some things in the code:
+  + **well you need to change some things in the code**:
     + 1- in **javaCode/CallbackHandler.java**, you need to specify the **syslog server IP address** and also the **port** that it listening to
     + 2- in **javaCode/FirstEsper.java**, you need to specify the **port** number that you want to listen for **netflow traffic**
     + 3- in **javaRun.sh**, you need to specify the **path** that your project is currently stored in it
-  + create EPL:
+  + **create EPL**:
-    + in EPL file you need to write your EPLs and i placed some EPLs here as an example for you. for more information about EPLs [click this]()
+    + in EPL file you need to write your EPLs and i placed some EPLs here as an example for you.
+        + for more information about EPLs [click this](http://esper.espertech.com/release-7.1.0/esper-reference/html/gettingstarted.html#gettingstarted_steps_4)

 + ## Run:
   + **option-1(from source code)**: there are two bash scripts you can use them to compile and run the code: